Vadkon07/Vadkon07/README.md

 ---
 ✨ I'm a coder which likes to create all kind of applications.
 I'm in a big love with tech, and started to discover her since I was 10.
 I'm a programmer, but also I like to repair tech, assembly computers, and fully customize my OS internally and externally.

 I love sharing my knowledge with others, so feel free to ask me questions.
-I like Open Source movement, so I'm also fluent in Linux and use a lot of Open Source software.
-When I'm not coding, you can find me writing hip-hop music or music.
+I like Open Source movement, and I'm also fluent in Linux and use a lot of Open Source software.
+When I'm not coding, you can find me writing hip-hop music or reading a book.

 <!-- code gif-->